 For the Good of His Country

-Just such a loft was available above the Church of the Holy Trinity, where royal apothecary Becker rented his premises in 1809.
+Just such a loft was available above the Trinity Church, where royal apothecary Becker rented his premises in 1809.
 Apparently the valuable space was worth the trouble of transporting the herbs up and down the spiral ramp, but the rental of the Bell Loft can also be seen in a broader economic and ideological perspective.

 During the golden age of the late 1700s, Danish trade had increased.
 However, after the British bombardment of Copenhagen in September 1807, which led to Denmark joining the Napoleonic war against Britain, the situation changed drastically.
 “The connections between our own country and foreign states either completely ceased or were made extremely difficult”, one contemporary source put it.